Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bitbucket-connector.md

 ### Set up an OAuth consumer on BitBucket
 1. Go to your workspace page on BitBucket.
-2. Click on the gear icon in the top right corner and select Workspace settings.
+2. Click the gear icon on the top right corner and select **Workspace settings**.
-3. On the left navigation, select OAuth Consumers located under Workflows section.
+3. On the left navigation, select OAuth Consumers located under the Workflows section.
-4. Click Add consumer and fill out according to the following redirect URLs:
+4. Click **Add consumer** and fill out according to the following redirect URLs:
     - For Microsoft 365 Enterprise, use `https://gcs.office.com/v1.0/admin/oauth/callback`
     - For Microsoft 365 Government, use `https://gcsgcc.office.com/v1.0/admin/oauth/callback`
-5. Enable that the key to have the following permissions configured to read issues:
+5. Enable the key to have the following permissions configured to read issues:
     - Account
     - Repositories
     - Pull requests